Kings & Dixon

 Kings & Dixon was an architectural firm based in Mitchell, South Dakota.
 A number of its works are listed on the National Register of Historic Places.

 It was a partnership formed in 1920 of Floyd F. Kings (1893-1939) and Walter J. Dixon (1894 - 1975).
 The firm was "one of the state's prominent architectural firms" and it "designed numerous government buildings, businesses, and residences."
 The firm designed Art Deco/Moderne style courthouses in the 1930s for Aurora, Davison, McCook, and Miner counties.

-Kings grew up in Mitchell, attended Dakota Wesleyan College, and graduated from the School of Architecture and Engineering at the University of Michigan in 1917.
+Kings grew up in Mitchell, attended Dakota Wesleyan College, and completed a degree (1917) at the School of Architecture and Engineering at the University of Michigan.
 He left for Florida in 1925 but returned after the stock market crash in 1929.

-Dixon was born and raised in Cleveland, Ohio, and studied at the University of Michigan, graduating in 1918.
+Dixon was born and raised in Cleveland, Ohio, and completed a degree (1918) at the University of Michigan.
 He served as mayor of Mitchell from 1940 to 1946.

 They employed Georgian Revival in design of the Trierweiler House.

 Works (by the firm or either architect individually) include: